-The principles discussed in $\frac{\text{Section 2}}{\text{Section 2}}$ provide trust and confidence in the IANA registries.
+The principles discussed in $\underline{\text{Section 2}}$ provide trust and confidence in the IANA registries.

 3.1.
-Unique, Stable, and Predictable
+Ensuring Uniqueness, Stability, and Predictability

 Protocol identifier assignment and registration must be unique, stable, and predictable.
 Developers, vendors, customers, and users depend on the registries for unique protocol identifiers that are assigned in a stable and predictable manner.

 A protocol identifier may only be reassigned for a different purpose after due consideration of the impact of such a reassignment, and if possible, with the consent of the original assignee.